PowerWatch 2 is a body heat-charging smartwatch with few of its predecessor's flaws

-Matrix Industries has revealed the PowerWatch 2, a successor to their original PowerWatch and PowerWatch X smartwatches that remain fully charged by using body heat.
+Matrix Industries has revealed the PowerWatch 2 at CES 2019, a successor to its original PowerWatch and PowerWatch X smartwatches that remain fully charged by using body heat.

 The new model has several improvements on its predecessor, which, despite its miraculous charging tech, didn’t have much worth bragging about.
 Matrix added always-on GPS, a heartbeat sensor and other bells and whistles to bring the PowerWatch 2 nearly to parity with leading smartwatches.